Research and analysis from around the world.

 3. Afghan Ministry of Education & UNICEF – "Global Initiative on Out-of-School Children."

 Released in June 2018, this report tracks trends in children's education, revealing that in some Afghan provinces, 85% of girls don't attend school.
 Read the full report here.

-A broad survey of moods and trends across Afghanistan; in 2017, education/illiteracy was most-cited as the chief problem facing women (36.4% of respondents).
+A broad survey of moods and trends across Afghanistan, released in December 2018; nearly half of respondents (45.7%) cite illiteracy and lack of educational opportunities as the chief problem facing women.
 Read the full report here.